Classes and Academic Life

 Professors at Geneseo tend to be enthusiastically involved in the academic lives of their students.
 It is not uncommon for students and professors to be friendly and on a first name basis.
 The professors at Geneseo truly want their students to succeed and are always willing to provide advice and guidance.

 Many professors work on research projects in addition to teaching classes, and there are many opportunities for students to get involved in these projects.

 In fact, this year, Geneseo sponsored its eighth annual G.R.E.A.T.
 Day (Geneseo Recognizing Excellence, Achievement, & Talent Day), in which students were able to present major projects and research findings.
 In total, there were over 900 students giving presentations, consisting of poster presentations, pieces of artwork, dance performances, and paper presentations.
 Several of our international students presented their works.
 Below is a sampling of topics covered by our international students:

 In addition to completing research with a professor, students in some areas of study also have the opportunity to work with their professors as Teaching Assistants (This involves explaining the main ideas of the professor's lecture to a small study group.)

 English as a Second Language (ESL) Courses:

-SUNY Geneseo offers ESL writing courses and ESL pronunciation courses for first-year students who wish to strengthen their understanding of written and oral English.
+SUNY Geneseo offers ESL writing courses and ESL pronunciation courses for all international students who wish to strengthen their understanding of written and oral English.
 Students receive personal attention from professors who specialize in teaching English to non-native speakers.
 These courses are designed to assist students in understanding when to use formal written style and when to use casual written style.
 Students will also learn to write common forms of academic papers such as research papers and persuasive essays.